warpstreamlabs/bento/website/docs/configuration/windowed_processing.md

 ## Aggregating

 Once our window has been grouped the next step is to calculate the aggregated passenger and unique cars counts.
-For this purpose the Benthos [mapping language Bloblang][bloblang.about] comes in handy as the method [`from_all`][bloblang.methods.from_all] executes the target function against the entire batch and returns an array of the values, allowing us to mutate the result with chained methods such as [`sum`][bloblang.methods.sum]:
+For this purpose the Bento [mapping language Bloblang][bloblang.about] comes in handy as the method [`from_all`][bloblang.methods.from_all] executes the target function against the entire batch and returns an array of the values, allowing us to mutate the result with chained methods such as [`sum`][bloblang.methods.sum]:

 ```yaml
 pipeline: